How to Wash Lettuce and Salad Greens

 Learn how to wash lettuce the way chefs recommend.

-Ever take a big bite of a refreshing salad—only to feel grit between your teeth?
+Ever take a big bite of a refreshing green salad only to feel grit between your teeth?
 Yuck.
-If not rinsed properly, salad greens can carry a lot of dirt, sand and other contaminants that you do not want to eat.
-Read on to find out how to wash salad greens the right way.
+If not properly rinsed, salad greens can carry a lot of dirt, sand and other contaminants you do not want to eat.
+Read on to find out how to wash lettuce and other greens correctly.
 (Spoiler: If you’re rinsing them under the faucet, you’re doing it wrong.)

-The quick answer is: yes, you probably should wash pre-washed lettuce.
-No matter what the bag claims, pre-washed lettuce might not be as clean as you think.
-The Food and Drug Administration (FDA) encourages lettuce be washed with a bleach solution to kill harmful bacteria.
-The problem is, sometimes traces of bleach are left on the lettuce—and no one wants a bleach salad.
+Yes, you probably should wash pre-washed lettuce.
+No matter what the bag claims, pre-washed lettuce is not as clean as you think.
+The Food and Drug Administration (FDA) encourages to wash lettuce with a bleach solution to kill harmful bacteria.
+However, sometimes traces of bleach remain on the lettuce—and no one wants a bleach salad.

-Furthermore, studies have found that the bleach solution isn’t always effective; meaning contaminates can still make their way to your kitchen even after the bleach treatment.
-So to be absolutely sure your pre-washed lettuce is free of both chemicals and bacteria, it’s best to wash it again.
+Furthermore, studies have found that the bleach solution isn’t always effective; meaning contaminants can still make their way to your kitchen even after the bleach treatment.
+To be sure your pre-washed lettuce is free of both chemicals and bacteria, it’s best to wash it again.

 Step 1: Fill your sink

 Fill your sink (or a large, clean bowl) with cold water.
 If you use your sink, be sure to wash it thoroughly beforehand.